public

 What we saw with GME and the Redditors is a high stakes pyramid scheme.
 This was a coordinated attack on a structural weakness of the market akin to a distributed denial of service attack on a website.

-3 years ago
+4 years ago

-Latest Post Pedigree is overrated by Edwin Marcial public
+Latest Post Your car is spying on you by Edwin Marcial public

 So much has been made of this past week’s financial market events, and the populist narrative is that once again the little guys are getting screwed by big bad Wall Street.